codewithheeren/.Net/WPF - Windows Presentation Foundation/PracticeProbles.md

     1. Create form with out using custom control for text box.
     2. Create a custom text box .
     3. Implement Custom Controls in User form page.
     4. Add events to the form such as clear button should work, text box should be editable.
+9. Create following design where on typing in text field same value should show in textblock and on clicking on button a value will set to property but that will not reflect on text field.

 Some Important properties -
 button -